 American Civil Rights leader, Reverend Jesse Jackson, met on Tuesday (2 October) with Syrian President Hafez Al-Assad.

-American Civil Rights leader, Reverend Jesse Jackson, met on Tuesday (2 October) with Syrian President Hafez Al-Assad.
+Background: American Civil Rights leader, Reverend Jesse Jackson, met on Tuesday (2 October) with Syrian President Hafez Al-Assad.
 Jackson is making an extended tour of the Middle East on a fact-finding mission, and has offered to act as a mediator between the Palestinians and the United States.